-In my tutorial on how to block IP cameras from accessing the Internet using a Unifi USG firewall, I used the example of wireless security cameras.
+In my tutorial on how to block IP cameras from accessing the Internet, I used the example of wireless security cameras.

 But what if you have wired IP cameras and want to achieve the same result – block PoE IP cameras from accessing the Internet?
-Fear not, all you need to have is a managed Unifi switch like the one I have – Unifi Switch 8.
+Fear not, all you need to have is any one of the following:

 Assuming you have already created a VLAN as described in Step 1 of this tutorial, here are the steps to group or assign wired Ethernet devices into a VLAN: